 While Carson had an impact, the official founder of Earth Day is Gaylord Nelson, who was inspired by witnessing an oil spill in 1969.
 As a Wisconsin U.S. Senator, he tried to use the experience to educate children, proposing for a "national teach-in" day that'd fall between the times that schools were on spring break, and were administering their final exams — April 22 was the winner.
 The first official Earth Day, in 1970, was huge — students took to the streets and protested against sewage, power plants, and toxic substances that were ruining Earth's sustainability.

 Other organizations, such as The Canopy Project, are geared towards planting trees globally, especially in countries that have lost a lot of trees due to unpredictable, harsh weather.
-The Canopy Project's goal is to plant over 50,000 trees by Earth Day, and accepts support in its mission online.
+The Canopy Project's goal is to plant 7.8 billion trees by the end of this year, and accepts support in its mission online.
 Those willing to help can choose to donate money, donate time, or simply spread the word through social media.

 In honor of Earth Day, consider planting some trees — and think about how far we've come by gaining awareness of environmental issues.
-Earth Day is planning on making a huge impact on its 50th anniversary (set to take place on April 22, 2020) with a goal of planting 7.8 billion new trees.
 Taking part will definitely help make a difference.